craftingcity/The-Known-World/Prenotes Sept 10 24.md

 #### Black Swans
 Ubrik Banks
 Gren Judge
 Lodeav Riven
 #### Bandeer Farmhand Union
-Forage Estatses - primarily an orchard, but has significant stake in local cannabis Banks Farm - primarily a rye/wheat farm
+Forage Estates - primarily an orchard, but has significant stake in local cannabis Banks Farm - primarily a rye/wheat farm
 Whyre Blackacid - a huge rye/wheat farm that also has a significant stake in local cannabis
 ### What happened?